 Tuna-artichoke salad is a nutritious and guilt-free dish for lunch or dinner.
-It’s quick and simple to prepare (the recipe is only two steps!) and it requires no expensive or hard-to-find ingredients.
-And if you’ve never tried artichoke hearts before, rest assured that you’re missing out one of the healthiest and most delicious snacks in existence.
+It’s quick and simple to prepare (the recipe is only two steps!), and it requires no expensive or hard-to-find ingredients.
+And if you’ve never tried artichoke hearts before, rest assured that you’re missing out on one of the healthiest and most delicious snacks in existence.
 Here’s the recipe we’ve tracked down for tuna-artichoke salad:

 - 1 6-ounce jar of artichoke hearts (drained and chopped)